What is Laser Surface Treatment?

 Laser surface treatment uses powerful laser beam thermal energy to modify the substrate of materials like steel, iron, copper, aluminum, and other highly reflective metals that are commonly used in manufacturing.
 Laser surface treatment depends on many process parameters, such as laser power, focal length, spot size, substrate density, and material type.
 It is important to select the appropriate combination of process parameters to obtain the best results.

 Types of Laser Surface Treatments

 Why Use Lasers Over Other Methods

 Selective precision.
 Laser blasting, unlike sandblasting and other abrasive techniques, is selective.
 This means it’s easy to focus on a small spot with surgical accuracy, and have no effect on the surrounding area.

-- No damage to the substrate.
-The removal of the degraded or coated layer affects only a few microns and the materials absorb the radiation according to their color, making the action of the laser even more specific.
+No damage to the substrate.
+The removal of degraded or coated layers affects only a few microns and the materials absorb the radiation according to their color; making lasers a precise and specific process that can preserve base materials.

 Elimination of environmental issues.
 Because the laser cleaning system does not require the use of chemicals or abrasive materials, there are no grinding fumes to breathe or contaminate the area; and no hazardous chemicals to dispose of.